- Debarment, Suspension, and Delinquent Debt

 In addition to the Conflict of Interest Policy above, the Public Health Service (PHS), which includes the National Institutes of Health, and the National Science Foundation require applicant organizations to certify that the institution has written and enforced administrative policies for identifying, managing, and reporting the significant outside financial interests of principal project staff.
 In cases where no significant outside financial interest exists, this certification may be made on the second page of the Gallaudet University Proposal Routing Form.
 Where this certification cannot be made, the Principal Investigator and/or other key personnel must complete the COI FORM.
 The GU policy on Objectivity in Research may be found here.

 The University adheres to 45 CRF 46, Protection of Human Subjects.
 In accordance with the University's General Assurance issued by Health and Human Service Office of the Protection from Research Risks, each proposed project involving human subjects must be reviewed by the University Institutional Review Board(IRB).
 Except under unusual circumstances, the University IRB is able to perform review which will not cause time delay in the grants process.
-To download a copy of the current IRB application click here or go to the IRB website.
+Please visit the IRB Process page to apply and for more information.

 The University is not authorized to conduct research projects involving animal subjects.